tejas-contentstack/launch-log-target-sanity/README.md

-The HTTP server will be available at the endpoint `localhost:4318` The GRPC server will be available at the endpoint `localhost:4317` The healthcheck of this service will be available at the endpoint `localhost:13133`
+The HTTP server will be available at the endpoint `localhost:4318` The GRPC server will be available at the endpoint `localhost:4317` The healthcheck of this service will be available at the endpoint `localhost:13133` The custom HTTP server will be available at the endpoint `localhost:8080`

 ### Configuration Files
 * `otelcol-config.yaml`: This file is used to configure the Open Telemetry Collector itself.